alv2017/Blog/BlogPosts/Git_Basic_Configuration.md

     $ git config --global alias.lg "log --oneline --all --graph --decorate"

-The first alias needs to be called using the command:
+The first alias is called using the command:

     $ git s

-The second alias needs to be called using the command:
+The second alias is called using the command:

     $ git lg